jeffmikels/ProPresenter-API/Pro7.md

 # ProPresenter-API
 Documenting RenewedVision's undocumented network protocols with examples

-This document refers to *ProPresenter 6*.
+This document should refer to *ProPresenter 7*.

 Both the Remote Control and the Stage Display protocols are unencrypted text-based websocket connections from the client to the ProPresenter instance.